SkylineCommunications/dataminer-docs/user-guide/Getting_started/The_DataMiner_User_Interface/DataMiner_Cube/User_settings.md

 On the *Regional* page, the following settings are available:

 - **Language of the user interface**: Choose the language for the user interface.
 You must restart DataMiner Cube for this setting to take effect.
-Currently, the officially supported languages are Dutch, French, German, Portuguese (Portugal), Russian and Spanish.
+Currently, the officially supported languages are Dutch, French, German, Portuguese (Portugal), Russian (up to DataMiner 10.2.6), and Spanish.
 Other languages are available for demo purposes only.

     > [!NOTE]
     > From DataMiner 9.5.2 onwards, by default, only the officially supported languages can be selected in the user settings.